rust-lang/book/nostarch/chapter20.md

 of the function’s body.

 Other than that, attribute-like macros work the same way as custom `derive`
-macros: you create a crate with the `proc-macro` crate type and implement a function that generates the code you want!
+macros: You create a crate with the `proc-macro` crate type and implement a function that generates the code you want!

 ### Function-Like Macros

 Function-like macros define macros that look like function calls.
 Similarly to `macro_rules!` macros, they’re more flexible than functions; for example, they can take an unknown number of arguments.
-However, `macro_rules!` macros can only be defined using the match-like syntax we discussed in “Declarative Macros with `macro_rules!` for General Metaprogramming” earlier.
+However, `macro_rules!` macros can only be defined using the match-like syntax we discussed in the “Declarative Macros for General Metaprogramming” section earlier.
 Function-like macros take a `TokenStream` parameter, and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
 An example of a function-like macro is an `sql!` macro